 4 nights 5 day hiking itinerary

 For a real taste of the wilderness, Mutinondo is the perfect place.
 Together with your guides you will follow a route through the grasslands and along the Muchinga Escarpment taking in the spectacular waterfalls which tumble down the rocky banks.
-You will descend the Escarpment and into South Luangwa National Park, filled with wildlife and even a camp site which glows in the dark.
+You will descend the Escarpment and to the edge of the South Luangwa National Park, filled with wildlife, and even a camp site which glows in the dark.
 On the final day of your trek head for the hills that rise out of the ground like islands, passing through woodland on the way and a rock art site.
 Climb the spine of the hill to take in the 360-degree view before making your way back to the lodge.
 Whilst on your trek you will be camping in some idyllic spots, under amazing starry skies.
 The lodge itself is an eco-friendly paradise created by the owners who spent over a year exploring the Zambian countryside looking for their ideal spot.

 For rates please e-mail us [email protected]